 How to Prepare for a Renovation Site Visit with a General Contractor

 At Sweeten, we know a lot about general contractors.
-One frequent question from homeowners involves what questions to ask and materials to have available at the site visit.
-This visit assesses if a pro will be a good fit and to also secure the most precise estimate possible for the project.
-(Click here to read about Sweeten’s virtual site visits.)
+One frequent question from homeowners involves how to prepare for a general contractor meeting.
+Site visits assess if a pro will be a good fit and to also secure the most precise estimate possible for the project.